YuYing-Liang/portfolio/src/app/matrix-visualizer/README.md

 ### Known Bugs
 - entering an empty value on the pose input fields saves the pose and causes the matrix view to be corrupted
 - revert and paste pose is not updating in matrix view
-- clicking on a triad (info panel appears) then clicking on another triad causes the info panel to display incorrect information